 The CAG is an ANQP-element used by a requesting STA to perform an ANQP Query to retrieve the Info

-IDs contained within the CAG and the current CAG version associated with these Info IDs.
+IDs contained within the CAG and the current CAG version number associated with these Info IDs.
 For this purpose a STA shall use the ANQP Query procedure defined in 10.25.3.2.1 (General).
 The requesting STA shall include in the ANQP Query the Info ID of the CAG ANQP-element as shown in Table 10-16 (ANQP usage).
 When an AP receives an ANQP Query List that contains the Info ID of CAG, the AP shall include in the response frame the CAG version and the Info IDs of the ANQP-elements that are comprised in the CAG in the increasing order of the Info ID values.
 The response frame should also include the (other) ANQP elements that a STA requested in the ANQP query list in the increasing order of the element ID values.

-The CAG version is a positive number that increases by 1 when there is any change in the CAG, including a change of the Info ID of the elements of the CAG or a change in the values of the ANQP elements included in the CAG.
-If a STA receives a value of zero for the CAG version, the value will be discarded and no action should be taken.
+The CAG version number is a positive number that increases by 1 when there is any change in the CAG, including a change of the Info ID of the elements of the CAG or a change in the values of the ANQP elements included in the CAG.
+If a STA receives a value of zero for the CAG version number, the value will be discarded and no action should be taken.

 CID 4307, Table 10-16, P90, L32